Wage & Hour Dispute Lawyer in Philadelphia

 Understanding Independent Contractor Misclassification

-In recent years, many companies have misclassified their workers as “independent contractors” rather than employees.
-Employers often use the independent contractor model to save costs on payroll taxes, wages, and benefits, even when doing so may well be illegal.
-This is especially so in today’s “Gig Economy.”
-But even though a company makes its worker sign an “independent contractor” agreement in which the worker "agrees" that they are not an employee, it is many times not the case that the worker is truly an independent contractor in the eyes of the law.
-The reality of your work relationship determines whether you are an employee (and thus entitled to minimum wage and overtime).
+In recent years, many companies have misclassified workers as independent contractors rather than employees.
+Employers often adopt the independent contractor model to save on payroll taxes, wages, and benefits, even when such actions may violate the law.
+This issue is especially common in today’s gig economy.
+Even if a company requires a worker to sign an independent contractor agreement, that worker may still qualify as an employee under the law.
+The actual work relationship, not the agreement, determines employee status and entitlements like minimum wage and overtime.

-Just because an employee is paid a salary does not necessarily mean the employee is exempt from the right to be paid overtime for hours worked over 40 in a workweek.
+Getting paid a salary does not automatically make an employee exempt from overtime for hours worked above 40 in a workweek.

 To be exempt, the employee must:

-- be paid on a salary basis (which means he or she must be paid at least $684 per week regardless of the number of hours worked).
+- be paid on a salary basis (meaning they must receive at least $684 per week regardless of hours worked).

 Wage & Hour Laws in Philadelphia